Blood, Sweat & Tools

-Blood, Sweat & Tools was a Canadian television series that aired on Discovery Channel hosted by Helder Brum, Rob Koci and Hillary Manion, who also acted as the challenge judges and expert advisers to the contestants.
+Blood, Sweat & Tools is a Canadian television series that aired on Discovery Channel hosted by Helder Brum, Rob Koci and Hillary Manion, who also acted as the challenge judges and expert advisers to the contestants.

 Format

 The series is the successor of Canada's Worst Handyman and has a broadly similar format, but with an emphasis on rewarding competent handiwork rather than finding the nation's worst handyman.
 The couples are divided into teams, who are each tasked with undertaking a number of handiwork-related challenges, with the overall goal of improving their skills and confidence.
 At the end of each episode, the most improved couple is awarded a prize (unlike Canada's Worst Handyman, no one is named the worst).
 At the end of the series, a $50,000 cash prize is given to the most improved couple as voted on by the public.